AryaKenway/SurvivalGame2D-DesignPatterns/README.md

 **Credits**: Built with Unity 2022 and occasional AI-assisted code structuring.

-** Pro Tip**: The sword’s rotation logic went through 12 iterations—check out `SwordAttack.cs` to see how AI helped optimize the angle calculations!
+Fun Fact: The sword’s rotation logic went through 12 iterations—check out `SwordAttack.cs` to see how AI helped optimize the angle calculations!

 **Za Warudo** This user is a stand user.